lando07/AMD-7000-Series-VFIO/README.md

 ### Before starting the VM for the first time with GPU passthrough, make sure windows update is not paused or hindered in any way.
 Once started, wait roughly 4 minutes for windows to boot and windows update to detect your card, during this time you will have no display output.
 Then, shut down, reboot without gpu passthrough(in my case I have a duplicate config already pre-configured without passthrough), go to windows update, install the AMD display driver that shows up, and ONLY once fully installed, shut down the vm.

 After the first boot, you may have to wait up to 4 minutes(from my experience) for a display signal, or even longer if windows takes a hot second to pick up your gpu drivers and install them, and configure your gpu.
 I can confirm that multiple displays work, too.
 When shutting down, once windows shuts down, it may take up to 30 seconds to a minute for your display and login to restore, due to reloading the kernel driver and the delays to prevent race conditions.
 If you want to reduce these delays, see how long it takes your computer to carry out each task in the startup and shutdown script and adjust accordingly.
-The delays are intentionally long for extra safety and so that the GPU is not detatched in an unsafe state.
+The delays are intentionally long for extra safety and so that the GPU is not detached in an unsafe state.